 Role Title: Special Educator

-Reporting to: Day Camp Coordinator and Director of Intervention
+Reporting to: Family Coordinator and Director of Intervention

 Our mission is to contribute to the holistic health, cultural strength, and success of Indigenous families, individuals, and communities in the greater Montreal area.
 Native Montreal is a non-profit, multi-service, community-based Indigenous organization encompassing cultural and psychosocial intervention programs dedicated to Indigenous peoples of various age groups.
 We are proud members of the Friendship Center movement.